vtorosyan/vtorosyan.github.io/_posts/2025/2025-03-07-ready-for-promotion.md

 Promotion reviewers are often people who don’t work with you directly.
 If your impact isn’t easy to understand, it may not be recognized.

 Your work needs to be:
-	• Traceable – Can someone clearly see the progression of your contributions over time?
+- Traceable: Can someone clearly see the progression of your contributions over time?
-	• Observable – Is there tangible evidence of what you’ve built, influenced, or improved?
+- Observable: Is there tangible evidence of what you’ve built, influenced, or improved?
-	•Easy to parse – Can someone who doesn’t know you quickly grasp why your work matters?
+- Easy to parse: Can someone who doesn’t know you quickly grasp why your work matters?

-This is why **outputs still matter**—despite the common advice to focus on impact and outcomes.
+This is why **outputs still matter**:despite the common advice to focus on impact and outcomes.
 While impact is the goal, people reviewing promotion cases often look for concrete evidence.
 If your work isn’t well-documented or lacks clear proof points, it becomes harder to advocate for your promotion.

 ### 5. Have you already been operating at the next level?